Skip to content

 the Philippines

-The flag of the Philippines was designed by General Emilio Aguinaldo while he was in exile in Hong Kong.
+General Emilio Aguinaldo designed the flag of the Philippines while he was in exile in Hong Kong.
 General Emilio Aguinaldo was a Philippine national figure and also the first president of the Philippines.

-When it comes to the first time the flag was used, the more famous story says that the flag was raised for the first time in the famous Battle of Alapan between the Phillippine army and the Spanish army in Alapan, Cavite.
-The battle took place on 28 May 1898, shortly after the return of General Emilio Aguinaldo from his exile and his formation of the Philippine Revolutionary Army.
+The more famous story about the first time the flag was used is that it was raised for the first time in the famous Battle of Alapan between the Philippine army and the Spanish army in Alapan, Cavite.
+The battle took place on 28 May 1898, shortly after General Emilio Aguinaldo returned from his exile and formed the Philippine Revolutionary Army.

 After winning the battle and defeating the Spanish army, the same flag was hoisted again on 12 June 1898, the same day as the Philippine independence proclamation.
 The hoisting was at Aguinaldo’s residence in Kawit, Cavite.

-However, independence didn’t last for long.
-In 1899, the Philippine-American War broke out, and with it came the Flag Act of 1907 that banned the display of the Philippine flag, along with the national anthem, in the regions controlled by the Americans.
-It wasn’t until 1919 when the Philippine Legislature repealed the flag act, and the Philippine flag and national anthem were used again.
+However, independence didn’t last long.
+In 1899, the Philippine-American War broke out, and with it came the Flag Act of 1907, which banned the display of the Philippine flag and the national anthem in the regions controlled by the Americans.
+It wasn’t until 1919 that the Philippine Legislature repealed the Flag Act, and the Philippine flag and national anthem were used again.

 Before it became the legalised flag seen today, the Philippine flag underwent several colour and design changes, from navy blue being replaced by light blue to a change in the shape of the sun in a white triangle.